ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-rats-architecture.md

 Existing transports were not designed to carry attestation Claims.
 It is therefore necessary to design serializations of Claims that fit into a variety of transports, for instance: X.509 certificates, TLS negotiations, YANG modules or EtherNet/IP.
 There are also new, greenfield uses for remote attestation.
 Transport and serialization of these can be done without retrofitting.
 This is (will be) described in \[INSERT reference to adopted document on transport].

-While it is not anticipated that the existing niche solutions described in the use cases section {{usecases}} will exchange claims directly, the use of a common format enables common code.
+While it is not anticipated that the existing niche solutions described in the use cases section {{referenceusecases}} will exchange claims directly, the use of a common format enables common code.
 As some of the code needs to be in intentionally hard to modify trusted modules, the use of a common formats and transfer protocols significantly reduces the cost of adoption to all parties.
 This commonality also significantly reduces the incidence of critical bugs.